talkable/talkable-docs/source/advanced_features.rst

 #################

 Talkable provides several optional features that help increase conversions and make your referral program incredibly easy to manage.
-Here's an overview of each with links to integration details.
+Here’s an overview of each with links to integration details.

 .. list-table::